hannah-y-gao/ARENA_Capstone/README.md

 ## Examining the role of MLPs
 Apply logit lens in the residual stream before and after the MLP in each layer (i.e. at resid_mid and at resid_post).

-Graphing the correct probabilities at resid_pre (before MLP) and resid_post (after MLP) in each layer:
+Graphing the correct probabilities at resid_mid (before MLP) and resid_post (after MLP) in each layer:

 ![Correct probabilities pre and post MLP](./temporal_rep/imgs/MLP-probs.png "Correct probabilities pre and post MLP")

-Graphing the difference in correct probabilities between resid_pre and resid_post in each layer:
+Graphing the difference in correct probabilities between resid_mid and resid_post in each layer:

 ![Difference in correct probabilities between resid_pre and resid_post](./temporal_rep/imgs/MLP-prob-diffs.png "Difference in correct probabilities between resid_pre and resid_post")